Quentin Kawānanakoa: Early years

 Kawānanakoa was born September 28, 1961.
-He was the second son of his father Edward A. Kawānanakoa and his mother Carolyn Willison Kawānanakoa.
+He is the first son of his father Edward A. Kawānanakoa and his mother Carolyn Willison Kawānanakoa (though both parents had children with prior spouses).
 He was raised in Honolulu where he graduated from Punahou School.
 Kawānanakoa went on to study at the University of Southern California.
 He returned to Oʻahu and graduated from the William S. Richardson School of Law.
 Upon obtaining his Juris Doctor degree, he served in private practice at the law firm Case, Bigelow & Lombardi until 2000.
 He was a member of the inaugural 1997 class of the Pacific Century Fellows.

 Political life

 In 1994, Kawānanakoa followed in his ancestors' footsteps and got involved in politics.
 Like his great-grandmother Abigail Campbell Kawānanakoa and great uncle Prince Jonah Kūhiō Kalanianaʻole, Kawānanakoa joined the Republican Party of Hawaii for its pro-business stance.
 He ran and won an election for the Hawai`i State House of Representatives, an office in which he served through 1998.
 He rose through the ranks of party leadership becoming minority floor leader.
-During an attempt to mount a challenge for the Congressional seat held by Neil Abercrombie, Kawānanakoa abruptly retired from active political life after being hospitalized.
+During an attempt to mount a challenge for the congressional seat held by Neil Abercrombie, Kawānanakoa abruptly retired from active political life after being hospitalized.

-In April 2006, after eight years out of the public eye, Kawānanakoa announced his run for the Congressional seat held by Ed Case, who chose not to run for U.S. Senate.
+In April 2006, after eight years out of the public eye, Kawānanakoa announced his run for the congressional seat held by Ed Case, who chose not to run for U.S. Senate.
 He declared his candidacy on April 23, 2006.
 In the primary elections held on September 24, 2006, Kawānanakoa was narrowly defeated by State Senator Robert Hogue.
 The final vote total was Hogue: 8,393 votes (45.6%) vs. Kawānanakoa: 8,194 votes (44.5%).
-Senator Hogue went on to lose to Mazie Hirono.
+Senator Hogue went on to lose to Mazie Hirono in the general election.

 In 2008, Kawānanakoa lost in a run for the Hawaii State House of Representatives.
 His opponent in the November 4, 2008, election was Democrat Chris Kalani Lee.
 Lee won with 5,885 votes to Kawānanakoa's 3,374 votes.